yuvalmGS/gigaspaces-wiki-jekyll/xap97net/multi-site-replication-over-the-wan.markdown

 In the above example we see that both the sink and delegator needs a reference to the gateway lookup configuration, and that's because both components are using this configuration to locate the relevant component or to register themselves.
 They use their local gateway name to identify themselves to the lookup configuration, where they should be registered and where they should look for their targets.

 The delegator and sink components are actually isolated and can even be deployed in separate processing units but the most simple deployment would be to bundle theses two together.
 However, in some cases you might want to separate this into two or more machines due to system loads or other reasons.
-{refer}For full details and available configuration please refer to [Replication Gateway Components|XAP95:Replication Gateway Components]{refer}
+{% refer %}For full details and available configuration please refer to [Replication Gateway Components|XAP95:Replication Gateway Components]{% endrefer %}

 ## Gateway and the Mirror Service